 Engineering Advice and Services were commissioned by Quantum Foods (Pty) Ltd to undertake an Ecological Assessment for Eggland Farm egg laying facilities on Bergsig North Farm (Portion 4 of 431) and Diepkloof Farm (Portion 1 of 429).
-The purpose of this report is to assess the ecological impact, as well the requirements in terms of the relevant Environmental Legislation of ongoing historical expansion of the lay houses and pack house facility without respective Environmental Authorisations being in place.
-The farm is situated along the R331 between Thornhill and Loerie (Figure 2).
+The purpose of this report is to assess the suitability of the site for the proposed development in terms of its ecological status, as well the requirements in terms of the relevant Environmental Legislation.
+The farm is situated along the R331 road between Thornhill and Loerie (Figure 2).